prateekcode/AndroidEssentialLibraries/README.md

 7. [ViewPager Dots](https://github.com/afollestad/viewpagerdots) : This library provides a very small, compact, Kotlin-based implementation for ViewPager dots.
 The dots can of course be switched out for whatever type of Drawable you wish.
 The animation can be customized as well.
 8. [CircleIndicator](https://github.com/ongakuer/CircleIndicator) : A lightweight indicator like in nexus 5 launcher
 9. [LiquidSwipe](https://github.com/Chrisvin/LiquidSwipe):LiquidSwipe is a viewpager library that can be used to make awesome onboarding designs
+10. [Why Not!
+Image Carousel](https://github.com/ImaginativeShohag/Why-Not-Image-Carousel) : An easy, super simple and customizable image carousel view for Android.